fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 #### More details

-If you run your module with:
+If you run your file with:

 <div class="termy">